Last Update: November 18, 2024

 + PROS

-- Unique features like a wireless charging pad and screen mirroring make the F80 a standout.
+- Wireless charging pad and screen mirroring

 - The F80 folds for easier storage.